FAQ

 Where are Dunable guitars, basses, and pickups made?

-All our USA Custom Shop instruments and pickups are built, finished, and set up right here in Southern California by a small team of skilled individuals who love guitars and riffs.
 The hardware and other electronics components are made in a variety of places such as America, Germany, and various places in Asia.

 Where can I try a Dunable guitar or bass?